strocompany/strocompany.github.io/README.md

 # strocompany.github.io

-company website under development: www.stroja.co
+company website for stro (a junior achievement company): www.stroja.co

 created by @karmdesai for @strocompany